Kurento/kurento/source/tutorials/java/tutorial-one2one-adv.rst

 Java - Advanced One to one video call
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-This web application consists on an advanced one to one video call using `WebRTC`:term: technology.
+This web application consists of an advanced one to one video call using `WebRTC`:term: technology.
 It is an improved version of the :doc:`one 2 one call tutorial <./tutorial-one2one>`).